- Chiropractors just treat backs – don’t they?

 - Chiropractors only ‘crack’ joints – don’t they?

 No!
 This is probably the most common misconception about Chiropractic treatment by the public and the medical profession alike.
 Chiropractors are trained in numerous different treatment techniques.
-The decision to use a specific technique or a group of techniques for your problem is dependant on taking account of numerous factors such as:-
+The decision to use a specific technique or a group of techniques for your problem is dependent on taking account of numerous factors such as:-

 - A persons age – Chiropractic is suitable for every age group – children to the centenarians.